 A1.4.1 As stipulated in § A1.2.1.3, specific matters within the competence of the RA, except those relating to the procedures contained in the Radio Regulations, may be assigned to the RAG for advice on the action required on those matters.

 A1.4.2 The RAG is authorized in accordance with Resolution ITU-R 52 to act on behalf of the Assembly in the period between Assemblies.
+The report on RAG activity on the fulfilment of specific functions shall be submitted to the next RA.

 A1.4.3 In accordance with No. 160G of the Convention, the RAG adopts its own working procedures compatible with those adopted by the RA.

+A1.4.3bis In general, the same rules of procedure that apply to study groups shall also apply to RAG and its meetings.
+However, at the discretion of the chairman, written proposals may be submitted during the RAG meeting provided they are based on ongoing discussions taking place during the meeting and are intended to assist in resolving conflicting views which exist during the meeting.

+A1.4.3ter In order to facilitate its task, RAG may complement these working procedures with additional or revised procedures.
+It can establish RGs and Correspondence Groups (CGs) to study a particular topic, where appropriate, as provided in ITU-R Resolution 52 and within existing financial resources.

-A1.4.4 Participation in the work of the RGs and Correspondence Groups of RAG is open to representatives of Member States and Sector Members, and to Chairmen of the Study Groups.
+A1.4.4 Participation in the work of the RGs and CGs of RAG is open to representatives of Member States and Sector Members, and to Chairmen of the Study Groups.
 Any views expressed and documentation submitted to these groups should indicate the Member State or Sector Member, as the case may be, making the submission.

+A1.4.5 RAG shall be made aware of the non-attendance of chairmen and vice-chairmen of RAG and SGs at RAG or study group meetings, respectively, and raise the issue through the Director with the ITU-R membership concerned in an attempt to encourage and facilitate participation in these roles.

 A1.5 Preparations for World and Regional Radiocommunication Conferences